Senators say they've met threshold for criminal justice vote

 "Don't miss the opportunity, and we have it right now," said Sen. Dick Durbin, D-Ill., who is working with Grassley on the bill.

 Grassley's calculations would indicate a couple dozen Republicans are undecided or are opponents of the legislation.
+Sen. John Cornyn of Texas, the second-ranking Republican in the Senate, disagreed with the depiction that the majority of 51 Republicans are a yes vote, telling reporters outside the Senate chamber, "I believe there's a majority of the Republican conference that's either undecided or a no."

+McConnell is reluctant to move forward with bills that are opposed by a signification portion of his caucus.

 Sen. Tom Cotton, R-Ark., has led the opposition.
 He has been warning that the legislation endangers public safety.

 Under the bill, the Bureau of Prisons can assign prisoners to serve the final portion of their sentences in halfway houses or home confinement.
 The bill says the bureau would provide that option only to prisoners who present a "minimal" or "low" risk of recidivism.